exokem/rimworld-alternate-archonexus/README.md

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 ## Overview

 This is a mod for Rimworld that adds an alternative version of the archonexus quest without the requirement that everything be sold in exchange for each map piece.

+## Contributing

+Clone the repo to a subfolder of the main Rimworld install directory, wherever it is on your system.

+You can also put the development version of the mod directly in your Mods folder.

+For example: `D:/SteamLibrary/steamapps/common/Rimworld/<your-directory-here>/AlternateArchonexus`

 ## License